majjozef/mars5/README.md

 The manuscript resulting from this study is currently under review.

 This repository provides the code used to obtain study results.
 However, due to sensitive patient information **the data used in this study cannot be made publicly available**.
+Therefore, data cannot be transmitted to the third party other than researcher who signed the contract on non-disclosure of data.
+Individual requests for the data can be sent to the NIPH (Metka Zaletel; metka.zaletel@nijz.si).

 ---
 ## Code